chuv-pne/pne-docker/README.md

 "yourpassword" will be used to login into RStudio server, replace it with the password of your choice (but not by "rstudio").

-The -v argument is used to give the docker container access to your local project directory.
+The `-v` argument is used to give the docker container access to your local project directory and a DADA2-formatted reference database.

-Replace "/path/to/my_project_dir" by the right path to your project directory.
+Replace `/path/to/my_project_dir` by the right path to your project directory.

+Depending on your project, you may also need to use the `-v` argument to give access to additional directories/files from within the docker container.

 ```
 $ docker run --rm -it -p 8787:8787 \